Elinor Florence, Author

 And this poster from the American Legion urges people to do a lot more than Double Up!
 It wanted drivers to pack in as many passengers as possible.

-This poster from the American Legion really tugged at the old heartstrings, as it reminded civilians of who they were sacrificing for – the fighting man.
+This poster from the American Legion really tugged at the old heartstrings, as it reminded civilians of who they were sacrificing for.

 Even using public transportation was discouraged, because that, too, used valuable resources.
 I’m not talking about flying around in airplanes, or taking cruises on ships.
 All civilian travel by air and sea was banned.